peterkabai/machineLearning/README.md

-# dataScience
+# tensorFlow
-Some of my personal data science projects
+Some of my personal TensorFlow projects